 It is by William Darton and W. R. Gardner’s 1823 “New and Improved View of the Comparative Heights, of the Principal Mountains and Lengths of the Principal Rivers in the World“.

 The mountains sketch occupies the lower right half of this chart.
 The details of the principal mountains of the world are noted.
 The Himalayan peak Dhaulagiri is identified as the world’s greatest mountain.

-The worlds mountain ranges are colour coded on the chart to show different types of vegetation.
-The elevations of a number of important cities including Paris, Rome, London, Geneva, Mexico, Bogota, and Quito, among others, are also noted.
+The world’s mountain ranges are colour coded on the chart to show different vegetation types.
+The elevations of several important cities, including Paris, Rome, London, Geneva, Mexico, Bogota, and Quito, among others, are also noted.

 In the upper-left portion of this chart, the lengths of the rivers are given along with their course and sources.
-Further details along each river such as important lakes, cities, directions, and distance measurements are noted.
+Further details along each river, such as essential lakes, cities, directions, and distance measurements, are noted.

 At 3600 miles long, the Amazon is identified as the world’s greatest river, followed by the Mississippi at 3530 miles.
-As its full length had yet to be explored the Nile came fifth in the list.
+As its full length had yet to be explored, the Nile came fifth on the list.

 This is an 1825 map “Carte des Principales Montagnes du Globe“.

 On this chart, the mountains are divided into the Western Hemisphere mountains ( on the left ) and the mountains of the Eastern Hemisphere ( on the right ).

 It also includes the relative elevations of essential cities, monuments, etc. Unlike most comparative charts issued in the mid-19th century, this chart consists of a reference table as part of the map.

 This is the 1864 edition of Johnson’s mountain diagrams and rivers chart.
 The world’s great mountains and rivers are divided by continent.